 On the cattle and protein side, we have seen prices continue to climb with retailers and yet the wholesale fed cattle is mostly flat.

 Prices will continue to rise for food, unfortunately.
 That doesn’t seem to be waning.
 As for us, the farming community will start to see it’s cheaper for us to eat our inventory than to sell at market as prices invert.
 Cattle will most likely head for private slaughter (exacerbating packing hell), and will do so at an elevated pace later this year as drought, massive wildfires, and the lack of fertilizer have hit the hay markets hard, leaving less in dry storage heading into winter.
+Those who are interested in farming or managing a ranch may benefit from doing some research and then look into the available ranches for sale.

 Next year, as a couple of analysts I have talked to recently have been looking at, is going to be interesting.
 Without access to Russian and Chinese fertilizer plants, the 2023 growing season might be brutal, coupled with even higher interest rates and sustained inflationary pressures.